HISTORICAL BUILDINGS

 Architect: Gevorg Tamanyan

-In the 1970s, a third floor was built on the central two-story volume, and a four-story volume was attached from the courtyard.
-After the reconstruction, the building lost its integrity and scale.
+In the 1970s, a third floor was added to the central two-story volume, and a four-story extension was built on the courtyard side.

 3 Baghramyan Ave.